lmfit/lmfit-py/doc/model.rst

 A :class:`ModelResult` (which had been called `ModelFit` prior to version 0.9) is the object returned by :meth:`Model.fit`.
-It is a subclass of :class:`Minimizer`, and so contains many of the fit results.
-Of course, it knows the :class:`Model` and the set of :class:`Parameters` used in the fit, and it has methods to evaluate the model, to fit the data (or re-fit the data with changes to the parameters, or fit with different or modified data) and to print out a report for that fit.
+It is a subclass of :class:`~lmfit.minimizer.Minimizer`, and so contains many of the fit results.
+Of course, it knows the :class:`Model` and the set of :class:`~lmfit.parameter.Parameters` used in the fit, and it has methods to evaluate the model, to fit the data (or re-fit the data with changes to the parameters, or fit with different or modified data) and to print out a report for that fit.